Eddie Rosario Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.6 K/9, which ranks 17th in MLB.
+- The pitching staff for the Brewers has a collective 8.6 K/9, which ranks 17th in the league.

-- In his last appearance on Sunday, the right-hander went six innings against the Atlanta Braves, giving up one earned run while surrendering three hits.
+- In his most recent time out on Tuesday, the right-hander tossed six innings against the Cincinnati Reds, giving up two earned runs while surrendering five hits.

-- The 32-year-old has an ERA of 3.75, with 6.2 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .230 batting average against him.
+- The 33-year-old has put up an ERA of 4.53, with 7.4 strikeouts per nine innings, in 18 games this season.
+Opposing hitters have a .237 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.